JimLucas95338/Portfolio/AI-Marketing-Intelligence-Platform/README.md

 ## Project Overview

 An AI SDR Agent platform that operates across website and email, working 24/7 to engage visitors, capture leads, and convert buyers into pipeline.
-Similar to Qualified's Piper, this platform demonstrates expertise in agentic marketing automation, intelligent lead scoring, and Salesforce-native integration for B2B pipeline generation at scale.
+This platform demonstrates expertise in agentic marketing automation, intelligent lead scoring, and Salesforce-native integration for B2B pipeline generation at scale.

 ## Key Features